 Third, I contribute to the literature that examines the consequences of oversight by securities regulators on managers' reporting decisions.
 The literature in this area produces mixed results.
 Several studies suggest that enforcement is necessary for securities regulations to have any capital market effects (Bhattacharya 2002; Christensen et al. 2011; Christensen et al. 2013).
 However, prior research also finds that the SEC only uncovers a relatively small portion of the frauds that are eventually discovered (Dyck et al. 2010; Dyck et al. 2013).
 Because studies that use output-based measures of oversight intensity omit regulatory efforts to deter non-compliant behavior, an emerging literature uses input-based measures to identify variation in the intensity of regulatory oversight (Coffee 2007; Jackson and Roe 2009; Kedia and Rajgopal 2011; Hanlon et al. 2012; Del Guercio et al. 2013).
-I find that managers behave strategically in response to changes in the intensity of regulatory oversight.
 My results suggest that the intensity of SEC disclosure monitoring likely plays a role in deterring fraudulent reporting, which could explain the small portion of frauds that the SEC discovers.